 11 units), or half-time (6 to 8 units).
 At less than half-time you may

 or may not receive an award.
 It depends on your EFC or Expected Family

 New BOGC "minimum need" threshold

 Beginning Fall 2012 all students being awarded BOGC fee waivers must meet the minimum need threshold of $1104.
 At Merced College, only students with an estimated family contribution (EFC) of 10415 or less will be eligible to receive a fee waiver based on FAFSA eligibility standards.

 Net Price Calculator

 The net price calculator is a tool for students and parents to use to get the estimate of what it may cost to attend Merced College each year.
-It is important for you to understand that the information you receive from the calculator is a broad estimate.
+It is important for you to understand that the information you receive from the calculator is a broad estimate, and is based on previous years historical data which is updated annually in April by the Chancellor's office.
 Many factors come into play when we award financial aid to students including, but not limited to: deadlines, levels of funding, grade levels, and academics.

 You can now check your status online at MC4Me